CaptainFurax/001-p5js-Pixel-Invaders/README.md

 + Final Aim :
   + Control spaceship by moving head on right/left side + eyes blinking to shoot [ actual control with mouse ]
+  + Using P5 Webcam functions to capture head moves + eyes blinking
++ 2D Canvas:
-+ 2D Canvas.
-Every sprite is generate with a single square/brick over a json file.
+  + Every sprite is generated on the fly over a json file containing pixel matrix and color palette wit ha single brick/square
+  + Once a sprite explode, it is removed and replaced by a 'pixel perfect' set of bricks corresponding to it and is so, able to explode.
+  + When a sprite is hitted, we fastly show his color mask [ XOR bitwise Mask ]
   + NB : Sprites are made with a graphic web tool i built to draw/generate json matrix files.
-+ Once destroyed, every elements : Monster, ship, tray, scores extra life [ whatever you want ] can explode.
++ So, once destroyed, every elements : Monsters, ship, tray, scores extra life [ whatever you want in fact ] can explode.
 + [.oO° Very early beta Demo °Oo.](https://captainfurax.github.io/p5xjs-pxl-invadrs/)

 ![pxlinvadrs](https://github.com/CaptainFurax/p5xjs-pxl-invadrs/blob/main/CPT2205040933-1268x951.png)